 What are the best shoes for elliptical training?
 I recommend that you get regular running or cross-training shoes that are comfortable, provide adequate support and have a tread to increase your stability.
 As I mentioned above, the shoes do not need a thin sole since the weight bearing effects of the elliptical are marginal.

-You can use the elliptical but pay close attention to your form and posture.
+Finally, you can use the elliptical machine but pay close attention to your form and posture.

 Osteoporosis Exercise Plan